Wolf Brand Chili Tex-Mex Enchiladas

 - 1 can (19 oz each) Wolf Brand® Chili, divided

-- Preheat oven to 375°F. Pour ¼ of a cup of the enchilada sauce into the 11x7-inch glass baking dish with cooking spray; set aside.
+- Preheat oven to 375°F. Pour ¼ of a cup of the enchilada sauce into the 11x7-inch glass baking dish; set aside.

 - Get cheese and chili ready in bowls set aside in an assembly line style.

 - Combine remaining chili with 1 tablespoon of water; smother over the top of enchiladas and pour the remaining can of enchilada sauce as well.